mozaik-association/mozaik/docs/Contacts Module.md

 - The indexations
 - The participations of each contact
 - Internal notes
-- Information about the communication
+- Informations about the communication
 - Memberships
 - Management of the statutes of each member
-- membership fees
+- Membership fees
-- membership renewals
+- Membership renewals

 This module is the starting point of many modules and creates a link between many Mozaik modules.
-For example, you will be able to use the contact list to create your <a href="https://mozaik-association.github.io/mozaik/Distribution-list-module/" tagret="_blank"> and then send your <a href=https://mozaik-association.github.io/mozaik/email-marketing tagret="_blank">marketing emails</a>.
+For example, you will be able to use the contact list to create your <a href="https://mozaik-association.github.io/mozaik/Distribution-list-module/" tagret="_blank">distribution lists</a> and then send your <a href=https://mozaik-association.github.io/mozaik/email-marketing tagret="_blank">marketing emails</a>.

 ## Contacts: people management (physiscal or corporate)

 This module allows you to create and modify contacts using the personal information of the members/subscribers of the political party.
-Various information is collected when a contact of a physical and moral person is registered.
-The usual personal information name, first name, date of birth, age, phones, address.
+Various informations are collected when a contact of a physical and moral person is registered.
+The usual personal informations name, first name, date of birth, age, phones, address.

 - Two names pssible for one person (official and cusomary) only for a physical person.
 The customary name can be useful to name a contact by a name (other than his official name) that he is used to being called
 - A name and an acronym possible only for a moral person.